felgueres/birdseyeview/worklog.md

 Business models: track changes / km2 (eg. ~10K/year for 50km2, so ~200USD/km2)

+The one thing about building something is that you can't look around to early because you'll undoubtedly find others doing it already.
+In the first few months of creating something it's best to not be concerned about other people's work.
+It'll bias you towards building what they have at best, and demotivate you because it makes you feel it's a solved problem.
+Both are usually wrong, you shouldn't blindly copy and there's a version of the problem that speaks to you and is worth doing.

 12/6/2025 Sentinel2 is a free open source satellite data by the EU.
 Getting tiles is easy, resolution is 10meters per pixel, commercial sats give you 1 or even less (insane).
 You can transform the data in many ways to make it easier to